A Look at the Finances Behind the Miami Heat’s Success

 What It All Means

 Pat Riley has constructed a roster that will be expensive to keep together.
-But, with shrewd salary cap management and a bare minimum of mistakes, it has the potential to be far less expensive than most realize.
+But, with shrewd salary cap management, it has the potential to be far less expensive than most realize.
+In fact, the Heat have the potential to remain profitable through it all.

 The Big Three of James, Wade and Bosh will be under contract for each of the next three seasons.
 They are the playmakers.
 They are the heart and soul of the team.